Strong Convergence of the Linear Implicit Euler Method for the Finite Element Discretization of Semilinear SPDEs Driven by Multiplicative and Additive Noise: Introduction

 We consider numerical approximation of SPDE defined in $\Lambda\subset \mathbb{R}^d$, $d=1,2,3$, with initial value and boundary conditions (Dirichlet, Neumann or Robin boundary conditions).
 We consider the parabolic SPDE of the form

-for all $t\in(0,T]$, on the Hilbert space $L^2(\Lambda)$.
-We denote by $T>0$ the final time, $F$ and $B$ are nonlinear functions, $X_0$ is the initial data which is random, $A$ is a linear operator, unbounded, not necessarily self-adjoint, and $-A$ is assumed to be a generator of an analytic semigroup $S(t):=e^{-t A}, t\geq 0.$ The noise $W(t)=W(x,t)$ is a $Q-$Wiener process defined in a filtered probability space $(\Omega,\mathcal{F}, \mathbb{P}, \{\mathcal{F}_t\}_{t\geq 0})$.
+on the Hilbert space $L^2(\Lambda)$.
+We denote by $T>0$ the final time, $F$ and $B$ are nonlinear functions, $X_0$ is the initial data which is random, $A$ is a linear operator, unbounded, not necessarily self-adjoint, and $-A$ is assumed to be a generator of an analytic semigroup $S(t)=:e^{-t A}$, $t\geq 0.$ The noise $W(t)=W(x,t)$ is a $Q$-Wiener process defined in a filtered probability space $\left(\Omega,\mathcal{F}, \mathbb{P}, \{\mathcal{F}_t\}_{t\geq 0}\right)$.
 The filtration is assumed to fulfill the usual conditions (see \cite[Definition 2.1.11]{Prevot}).
-We assume that the noise can be represented as
+It is well known that the noise can be represented as follows

-where $\lambda_i$, $e_i$, $i\in\mathbb{N}^d$ are respectively the eigenvalues and the eigenfunctions of the covariance operator $Q$, and $\beta_i$ are independent and identically distributed standard Brownian motions.
+where $q_i$, $e_i$, $i\in\mathbb{N}^d$ are respectively the eigenvalues and the eigenfunctions of the covariance operator $Q$, and $\beta_i$ are independent and identically distributed standard Brownian motions.
 Precise assumptions on $F$, $B$, $X_0$ and $A$ will be given in the next section to ensure the existence of the unique mild solution $X$ of \eqref{model}, which has the following representation (see \cite{Prato,Prevot})